Optional Retirement Program Overview

 ORP retirement benefits are based on the actual amount contributed during employment and any returns on investment at the time of retirement.
 Potential retirement benefits under ORP vary by company and are subject to individual investment performance, fees and expenses, contract provisions and federal tax law.

-The Rules and Regulations of the Administrative Council of the Texas Higher Education Coordinating Board, provide information about which positions are eligible, vesting, enrollment requirements, contributions and termination of participation No loans, withdrawals or rollovers (except to other ORP vendors) are permitted while employed with ACC.
+The Rules and Regulations of the Administrative Council of the Texas Higher Education Coordinating Board, provide information about which positions are eligible, vesting, enrollment requirements, contributions and termination of participation No loans, withdrawals or rollovers (except to other ORP vendors) are permitted while employed with ACC, however, withdrawals are permitted after age 70 1/2.
 Employment at an ISD under TRS will revert any ORP member to a TRS status for life.

 Employees who terminate and are not vested may withdraw only their funds.
 Employer contributions will be returned to the employer.
 Employees who are vested and terminate employment and do not anticipate future employment with a public institution of higher education may request a “vesting letter” from the Office of Human Resources.
 This will allow the employee to withdraw funds under various options; however, it is important to inquire about tax penalties that may be incurred should withdrawal of ORP funds occur prior to age 59½.

 The full-time positions defined below meet eligibility standards for participation in the ORP program as set forth in ORP Standards outlined in the Rules and Regulations of the Administrative Council of the Texas Higher Education Coordinating Board.
 The ORP Eligibility Chart provides an outline how ORP eligibility is determined.